House vs. Hurricane: 2014: One off performances

 On 16 July 2014, it was announced that House vs. Hurricane would be reuniting for a show at the BANG! club in their hometown of Melbourne, taking place on 30 August 2014.
 This was followed by other events throughout 2014.

-2017–present: reunion and Filth
+2017: Reunion and Filth

 House vs. Hurricane performed at the Unify Festival in Gippsland in January 2017.
 It was their first performance in over two years.

 On 8 January 2017, the band released "Give It Up", their first new song in almost five years.
 In June 2017, the band released their third studio album, Filth.